-- 2.4.6 Liability can arise from formal membership of external organisations, and you should seek further advice from your line manager if you have reason to believe that any liability may arise. - 2.4.7 In any event, you should not accept any appointment, be it on a school governing body or with any other public organisation without the express permission of your line manager. - 2.4.8 Apart from the above, your off-duty hours are not the Council's concern unless by your activities you bring the reputation of the Council into disrepute.
-You must never put yourself in a position where your duty and private interests conflict, or where public confidence would be weakened.
+- 2.4.7 In any event, you should not accept any appointment, be it on a school governing body or with any other public organisation without the express permission of your line manager. - 2.4.8 Apart from the above, your off-duty hours are not the Council's concern unless by your activities you bring the reputation of the Council into disrepute.
+You must never put yourself in a position where your duty and private interests' conflict, or where public confidence would be weakened.